twineworks/tweakflow/site/content/reference.md

 ### Annotations

 Modules, libraries, and variables support documentation and metadata annotations.
 These are just literal values associated with the module, library or variable they annotate.
 They can be inspected in the REPL.
-Language processing tools like tfdoc can extract them to generate project documentation.
+Language processing tools like `doc` can extract them to generate project documentation.

 Both doc and meta annotations are optional.
 They can occur in any order before the definition of a module, library or variable.
 Doc annotations begin with the keyword `doc` followed by an expression.
 Meta annotations begin with the keyword `meta` followed by an expression.